Singing Skylarks: Education Sponsor Programs

-Dance Classes in Government schools

-Singing Skylarks started a project to imparting dance knowledge to students in government schools on 21 August 2010.
-Not all government schools are able to teach dance or music, and even at those who do, many children cannot learn because of fees charged by teachers.
-A Singing Skylarks volunteer who has learned Bharatnatyam for about 10 years started the project and teaches to around 25 students in a government school near the Hebbal flyover in Bangalore.

-Singing Skylarks Article on Bangalore CITY BUZZ Magazine
+Singing Skylarks has been sponsoring education expenses for deserving students every year.
+As part of scholarships, the organization allocated 1-2 Lakhs INR towards this cause.
+The students who had been sponsored till date are monitored continuously for progress and counseled with successful tie-up with software companies that were helping in this program.

 Better Living Conditions

 Singing Skylarks learned about a village named Kerethanda which is located in the North Karnataka region in Hospet town.
 The village lacked even basic amenities, and the school was poorly maintained and without basic materials.
 Around 20 volunteers from Singing Skylarks from software companies visited the village twice in 2010 to counsel the students and donate books and geometry boxes to the school.
-Singing Skylarks in Kerethanda Article in DNA newspaper The NGO has also arranged for employment for the youngsters as security guards in the Bangalore area.
+The NGO has also arranged for employment for the youngsters as security guards in the Bangalore area.

 Environmental Initiatives

 In 2010, Singing Skylarks learned about the problems existing in a lake in Bangalore near Bagmane Tech Park.

 With the help of the Defence Research and Development Organisation (DRDO), the Motorola Foundation, and Bagmane Builders, Singing Skylarks completed beautification of the lake, including the installment of a fountain and the planting of about 100 saplings.